Management of chronic pain

 Summary

-This guideline will focus on assessing and managing chronic pain (pain lasting longer than 12 weeks) in adults.
+This guideline will focus on assessing and managing chronic non-malignant pain (pain lasting longer than 12 weeks) in adults.
 It will apply to non-specialist healthcare settings that are not specifically designed for treating chronic pain.
 Self management, pharmacological, psychological, physical, complementary and dietary therapies are covered.
-Pain related to cancer is not covered.
+It does not cover:

 Who it's for